vdkreft/NBS-Predict-Data-Prep/README.md

 # Preperation before Running
 You must have the following:
 - Directory with .npy connectivity matrices
-- CSV files with participant_id, diagnosis, age, and sex
+- TSV files with participant_id, diagnosis, age, and sex